-The main mind-altering (psychoactive) ingredient in marijuana is THC (delta-9-tetrahydrocannabinol), but more than 400 other chemicals also are in the plant.
-A marijuana “joint” (cigarette) is made from the dried particles of the plant.
-The amount of THC in the marijuana determines how strong its effects will be.
-The type of plant, the weather, the soil, the time of harvest, and other factors determine the strength of marijuana.
+The marijuana “joint” (cigarette) is made from the dried particles of the plant.
+The amount of THC in marijuana determines how strong its effects will be.

-The strength of today’s marijuana is as much as 10 times greater than the marijuana used in the early 1970s.
-This more potent marijuana increases physical and mental effects and the possibility of health problems for the user.
+The potency of today’s marijuana is as much as 10 times greater than the marijuana used in the early 1970s.
+Higher potency means there is greater physical and mental effects and the possibility of health problems for the user.

 Behavioral Signs of Use

 - Lack of motivation or ambition for activities that once excited the user.